 Also some, you know who you are, don't see much point in A-to-B marches.
 The routine of assembling here and marching there to listen to speeches ain't going to change the world, but that runs the risk of privileging form over content.
 As this report from the BBC notes, the march attracted all kinds of people for all kinds of reasons - socialists and trade unionists marched alongside NHS campaigners and anti-fracking activists.
 What a march like this does is help draw together various issues and links them up.
 Often times socialists forget that the common thread running through these issues aren't as obvious to most people, especially those who haven't got years of political activity behind them.
 Not only are they getting exposed to those arguments, they know who's campaigning alongside them on related issues.
 In short, a demonstration builds understanding and forges links between activists.
 A large demo, as per yesterday's, can be quite energising too.

 Lastly, this kind of extra-parliamentary pressure sits uneasily with some of the commentariat, as well as a fair few who inhabit the House itself.
 As far as they're concerned, Parliament is the only sovereign decision-making body in the land.
 Politics is about presenting your wares at election time, getting voted in (or not), and then laying off until the next round of elections.
 Because the Tories were proposing more cuts in their manifesto and they got voted in, everyone should sit on their hands.
 Anti-cuts campaigners had their chance and they blew it.
 Therefore, demonstrations, protest activity, and the like are borderline illegitimate types of politics.
 Of course, if our forebears had taken that view there would be no such thing as universal suffrage and weekends, for one.
 Yet its funny how this logic isn't extended to other forms of extra-parliamentary activity.
 For the best part of five years, the right wing press traduced the character and printed outrageous stories about Ed Miliband.
-They've peddled lies about poor people, about immigrants, about the EU, about the Labour Party - all of which have had demonstrable impacts on politics.
-How does giving cash to political parties on the "understanding" that certain policies will and won't be pursued in office?
+They've peddled lies about poor people, about immigrants, about the EU, about the Labour Party.
+And how does giving cash to political parties on the "understanding" that certain policies will and won't be pursued in office sound?
 Would any establishment figure dream of declaring these extra-parliamentary activities illegitimate?
 Or will they be accepted as part of the rough and tumble of how we do politics?
 It seems David and friends have forgotten that politics is always much more than Westminster and elections.